VICTIM/ SURVIVOR CENTRED ASSISTANCE

 Upcoming training/event opportunities on the Technical Note on the Implementation of the UN Victims Assistance Protocol:

-TBD September – Training on the Technical Note on the Implementation of the UN Victims Assistance Protocol for the Tanzania PSEA network
+TBD – Training on the Technical Note on the Implementation of the UN Victims Assistance Protocol for the South Sudan PSEA network

-TBD September – Training on the Technical Note on the Implementation of the UN Victims Assistance Protocol for the South Sudan PSEA network
+8-10 November – Face to face training on the Technical Note on the Implementation of the UN Victims Assistance Protocol for the Tanzania PSEA network

 13 July – Training on the Technical Note on the Implementation of the UN Victims Assistance Protocol for the Ukraine PSEA network